 - Changes of the law through local ordinances or other along the lines of the Belgian Code de la Route which put much greater responsibility in the event of accidents on car drivers

-- Greater vigilance of the police
+- Greater vigilance and systematic enforcement by the police

 - Stricter enforcement of the law for driving infractions in the courts